logolang/logo-playground/content/en/tutorials/03-loops-and-variables/06-change-variables.md

 ]
 ```

 Here the variable `x` is declared again in each iteration of repeat loop.
-And the value to assign to new `x` variable is a result of evaluated expresion which is a simple calculation of adding `1` to the old value of `x`.
+And the value to assign to new `x` variable is a result of evaluated expression which is a simple calculation of adding `1` to the old value of `x`.
 This allows as to increment value at the end of each loop iteration.

 We can easily change this example in order to print only odd numbers.
 Just update this line: